Invent to Learn Workshop Shopping List and Downloads

 - Early mathematics activities for Turtle Art by Gary Stager

 - New Turtle Art activity for part-whole relationships

 Snap is a block-based programming language similar to Scratch, with a few extra features that make it a good choice for middle and high school computer science courses.
 It runs in the browser and works well with the Hummingbird Robotics Kit.

 - Snap!
 3n “Experimental Math” laboratory (for Gary Stager Math and Computing workshops)

 Makedo Cardboard Construction Toolkit, Includes 30 Kid-Friendly Reusable Tools – $15 (US)

 Wicked cool reusable connectors, hinges and child-safe saws for building cardboard constructions.

 Make electronic circuits and projects out of paper with electronic light, effect, and sensor stickers from Chibitronics!

 The Hummingbird Robot Kit and Finch

-The Hummingbird Duo is a $199 robotics construction kit allowing the invention of robots with found materials.
+The Hummingbird Robotics Kit is a less than $199 robotics construction kit allowing the invention of robots with found materials.
 It has many useful features for easy exploration of motors, sensors, and programming, plus is robust and well-documented.
 A classroom kit is also available.